 It’s hard to sleep at altitude.
-Combine that with a communal sleeping arrangement where the snores of he-who-shall-remain-nameless fill the night sky and your ears and your every waking thought, and you’ll get zero shut-eye.
+Combine that with a communal sleeping arrangement where the snores of he-who-shall-remain-nameless fill your every waking thought, and you’ll get zero shut-eye.
 That guy will somehow sleep soundly from 9pm to 7:30am but you won’t.
 Trust me.
 Ear plugs.

 There is certainly better advice out there.
 Like avalanche training and trip preparation and how to read maps and I strongly encourage you to seek all of those out.
 But for now, I’m going to leave you with the lesson I learned the hard way: if someone offers you a seven mile snowmobile tow during a ten mile skin and you turn it down, that’s on you.

 Always carry an extra: 37.5 Ultra Light OTC (I gave one of these away 1 mile into the skin to help prevent blisters by a sock company that shall also remain nameless)